Sign In

 As a PR professional, you shouldn’t view journalists simply as resources for a media pitch.
 Building professional relationships is the best way to make sure your stories are noticed.

 A thank you note after a story is published can go a long way.
-As will occasional tips and follow-up emails.
+As well occasional tips and follow-up emails.
 These and other professional interactions will lay the foundation of a strong working relationship.

 This way, not only would you have found the perfect journalists to write about your pitches, but you’ll also have a way to make the process seamless in the future.